dbt-labs/docs.getdbt.com/website/docs/tutorial/5-deploy-your-project.md

 description: In this part of the tutorial, we'll go through how you can deploy your project with dbt Cloud.
 ---

 As the `jaffle_shop` business gains more customers, and those customers create more orders, there will be more records added to your source data.
-Since the `customers` <Term id="model" /> is materialized as a <Term id="table" />, you'll need to periodically rebuild your table to ensure that the data stays up-to-date.
+Since the `customers` model is materialized as a <Term id="table" />, you'll need to periodically rebuild your table to ensure that the data stays up-to-date.

 This is often referred to as "deploying a project" or "[running a project in production](/docs/running-a-dbt-project/running-dbt-in-production)".
 In this part of the tutorial, we'll go through how you can deploy your project with dbt Cloud.